ChadwickCSP/Snowman/WrittenResponse/README.md

             return letters.Trim();
         }

 ```

 ### 3c iii.

 Describes in general what the identified procedure does and how it contributes to the overall functionality of the program.

-What this does is check the guess that is provided, then after it has all the guesses, in the end the game will display how many times
+What this does is that it checks the guess that is provided to see if it's a valid guess, even before it's correct,
-that the player guessed a letter.
+then the code will display how many times the player guessed incorrectly.

 ### 3c iv.

 Explains in detailed steps how the algorithm implemented in the identified procedure works.
 Your explanation must be detailed enough for someone else to recreate it.

-The program is able to display for each letter that is guessed, it will display the certain amount of guesses the player made.
-It will then repeat itself until
+The program is able to display for each letter that is guessed, it will display the certain amount of guesses the
-there are no more guesses.
-The first segment is meant to have it where if a guess is incorrect, it will make the player re-type their guess again, until they have a valid responce
+player made.
+It will  then repeat itself until there are no more guesses that are left.
+The first segment is meant to have it where if a guess is incorrect, it will make the player re-type their guess again until they have an actual answer
 even if it's incorrect.
 Then it will take the guess and add it to the guesses that are needed for the final word.

 ## 3d